Mahmoud-Ben-Ayech/Systeme-De-Gestion-De-Centre-Medicale/README.md

 **Elements needs to be installed :**

-you need only the  c language installed in your pc and an editer to open project
+you need only the  c language installed in your pc and an IDE to open project